Sir James McGrigor, 1st Baronet: Director-General

 McGrigor returned to Britain before the Battle of Waterloo, and was knighted (1814).
 He went on to serve as Director-General of the Army Medical Service (1815–51) and did much to reform that department.
 (He was succeeded in that post by Andrew Smith, who had at one time been McGrigor's Special Assistant since 1830.)

 In 1821 McGrigor was elected the first President of the Medico-Botanical Society of London, established by Dr John Frost to catalogue medicinal plants.
 He served this role until 1828 when he was succeeded by Earl Stanhope.

 McGrigor introduced the stethoscope in 1821, set up field hospitals for those injured in action, and generally improved the standards of cleanliness and hygiene.
 Sir James was created a Baronet on 30 September 1831, and was appointed a Knight Companion of the Order of the Bath (KCB) in 1850.

+Legacy

-His autobiography was published in 1861.
+McGrigor's autobiography was published in 1861.
 An obelisk to his memory has been placed in Aberdeen and is now in Duthie Park.
 A statue of McGrigor was erected at Chelsea Hospital on 18 November 1865, paid for by public subscription.
-The sculptor, Matthew Nobel (1817-1876), was a leading British portrait sculptor.
+The sculptor, Matthew Nobel (1817–1876), was a leading British portrait sculptor.
 In 1909 the statue was moved to a small courtyard on Atterbury Street, Westminster.
 The statue was moved again in 2002 to its current location at the Royal Military Academy Sandhurst.

-McGrigor Barracks, built in the 1890s opposite the Cambridge Military Hospital in Aldershot in Hampshire, were named for him.
+McGrigor Barracks, built in the 1890s opposite the Cambridge Military Hospital in Aldershot in Hampshire, were named after him.